 Play and Learning Strategies (PALS)

-Entries in this row combine information across all versions of PALS except for PALS Infant.
-Some other versions of PALS have at least one high- or moderate-quality impact study, but no version of the model other than PALS Infant meets HHS criteria for an evidence-based home visiting model.
+Entries in this row combine information across all versions of PALS.
+Only PALS Infant meets HHS criteria for an evidence-based home visiting model.
+Some other versions of PALS have at least one manuscript about a high- or moderate-quality impact study, but no version of the model other than PALS Infant meets HHS criteria for an evidence-based home visiting model.